oluijks/yass/README.md

 - Auth (former Lucia)
 - Drizzle ORM/Kit for SQLite
 - ESLint (@antfu/eslint-config)
-- Tailwind CSS, Svelte port of shadcn/ui
+- Tailwind CSS & Svelte port of shadcn/ui

 ### Routes

-Pages have a basic header with home and about us link and a dark/light switcher and a footer with name and version info.
+Pages have a basic header with home, about, login and register links and a dark/light switcher and a footer with site name, version and last commit info.

 - /
 - /login
 - /register
 - /about (csr, prerendered)
-- /terms (csr, prerendered)
+- /legal/terms (csr, prerendered)
-- /policy (csr, prerendered)
+- /legal/policy (csr, prerendered)
-- /cookies (csr, prerendered)
+- /legal/cookies (csr, prerendered)

+### Misc

+- SEO (global and per page)
+- Local fonts (preloaded in prod)